KopiSoftware/Attention_FCOS/README.md

 Please refer to fcos official git for usage.

 Change backbone name in the file `fcos_core/modeling/backbone/backbone.py` to choose different attention module.

+Dont forget to recompile and install after changing.